rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/00-intro.markdown

 Custom field type modules are nearly identical in structure to those included in
 @product@, as presented above.
-You won't need a `*TemplateContextContributor` or `*TypeSettings` class in your initial module (see the tutorial on adding settings to your form field types to learn more about `*TypeSettings`).
+You won't need a `*TemplateContextContributor` or `*TypeSettings` class in your initial module (see the tutorial on adding settings to your form field types to learn more about these classes).
 These are the Java classes and resources you'll need to create:

 - `*DDMFormFieldRenderer.java`: Controls the rendering of the template.
 Sets the language, declares the namespace, and loads the template resources on